python/cpython/Doc/library/warnings.rst

 +----------------------------------+-----------------------------------------------+

 .. versionchanged:: 3.7
    Previously :exc:`DeprecationWarning` and :exc:`FutureWarning` were
    distinguished based on whether a feature was being removed entirely or changing its behaviour.
 They are now distinguished based on their intended audience and the way they're handled by the default warnings filters.

+.. versionchanged:: 3.8
+   :exc:`PendingDeprecationWarning` is now deprecated.
+It was introduced as "ignored by default" version of :exc:`DeprecationWarning`.
+But :exc:`DeprecationWarning` is ignored by default since Python 2.7 and 3.2.
+   There is no enough reason to use :exc:`PendingDeprecationWarning` instead of :exc:`DeprecationWarning` for nowadays.

 .. _warning-filter: